Let's analyze the Chapter in detail. The Chapter is titled:

 And their names, as listed according to Aristotle's opinion, are as follows.
 The name of the spirit of Saturn above is Toz, below is called Corez, to the right Deytyz, to the left Deriuz, before Taylyz, behind Daruz; and it motions in its sphere and its progress through the signs and the motion of its spirits- all the aforesaid are united in the name Tahaytuc.
 All of these separate names above are united in the primary name, Redimez, and this name is the root and origin of all the names we have said.The first question I have about this passage is "above what?".
 The conclusion I've come up with, and have been using, is that the magician using these names is the center from which they are oriented.
 It is instructive to remember that there are four passages in which these spirit names are given in context of working with spirits; twice in this chapter we're talking about now (Book III chapter 9), Book III chapter 8 (the one before this one), and Book IV chapter 9 (almost literally the end of the entire book).
 The chapter we are discussing now is the only one in which the names are expressed as individuals.
 In the other instances the list of names for each planet is simply called a prayer.

 So what does this tell us?
 One of the things it tells us that by calling out the names we are invoking the power of the planet.
 In practical terms this means that to fill ourselves with the energy and power of a planet we use these names.
 When I make my morning oblations to the planet of the day I light some incense and call each of the names, envisioning that particular spirit in that place.
 So in our Saturn example my oblation goes something like this.
 I light the incense saying, "I light this incense to the honor and glory of Saturn and the spirits of Saturn."
 Then while saying "Toz" I envision a light above me.
 "Corez," a light below me.
 "Deytyz," a light to my right.
 "Deriuz," a light to my left.
 "Taylyz," a light in front of me.
 "Dariuz," a light behind me.
 I envision that these spirits form a sphere around me with their light.
 When I envision the spirit of the motion of a planet, in this case Tahaytuc, I envision the sphere to start spinning around me and the spirit is a charioteer, driving the sphere through space.
-Then when I intone Redimez I envision a light at my heart that encompasses all the other lights.
+Then when I intone Redimez I envision a light at my heart that encompasses and connects all the other lights.
 By this method I fill myself with the influence of Saturn.

 Instead of quoting the next several paragraphs I will simply list the spirits because all the paragraphs that mention them are strikingly similar to the one above.